imclerran/roclibs/prompt.md

 \\END STORY
 ```

 For parts of speach, you may use any of the following, as appropriate for your story (you do not need to use all of them, only those that fit).
-You may append "(plural)", to any noun as appropriate:
+You may append "(plural)", to any type of noun as appropriate:
 - object
 - plural object
 - abstract noun